HaydenMeloche/Encoding-and-Decoding-Java-with-GUI/README.md

   Uses Jasypt API.
 Credit to: http://www.jasypt.org/

   To install API: Copy everything in modules folder to Netbeans/apisupport/modules.
+Then right click Project in Nebeans -> Properties ->   Libraries -> Add JAR -> Then naviagte to install and select "jasypt-1.9.2.jar".

   Thanks to Ryan Guarasica for the help. https://github.com/rguarascia